karti16/coding-problems/README.md

 # Coding-challenge

-## Problems and solution from leetcode and other similar sites.
+## Problems and solution fromeetcode and other similar sites.

 1. [Pattern Problems](./pattern.md)